 To shed some light on fruity coffee, we have shared details on the brew, how it’s made, what to look for, and most importantly, what to stay away from.
 Keep reading below for a full account of why you should give this coffee a chance the next time you are in your favorite cafe.

-True Fruity Coffee
+Avoiding Artificially Fruity Coffee

-The first thing you should be aware of when looking for a good coffee with fruity notes is to steer clear of anything that contains fruit oils.
+The main thing you should be aware of when looking for a good coffee with fruity notes is to steer clear of anything that contains fruit oils.
 Spraying coffee beans with fruit oil became popular in the 1960s when the price of beans went through the roof.

 Farmers that were unable to produce quality beans would, in turn, use sub-par coffee and spray them with fruit oils in an attempt to cover up the less than stellar taste.
 Unfortunately, the unsavory flavor was still present with the added layer of fake tasting fruit.

-Since the 1960s, coffee suppliers have found more innovative and taste-friendly ways of adding fruit oils to their beans.
+Since the 1960s, coffee suppliers have discovered more innovative and taste-friendly ways of adding fruit oils to their beans.
 That being said, they are still not an authentic fruity coffee.
 To find the real thing, you want to skip the grocery store and head to specialty coffee shops where they carry the good stuff.

-How Coffee Becomes Fruity
+How Coffee Develops Fruity Flavors

 It’s interesting to point out that fruity coffee is not that uncommon.
 You have likely had it before even if you didn’t realize it.
 If you have ever had the sense of apple, strawberry, or pineapple in your brew, you were probably sipping on a coffee with some fruity notes.
 Keep in mind, a single coffee bean can consist of over 1,000 flavors with some more prevalent than others.